 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 So how would one apply the perfect cologne for the desired effect, lasting throughout the day without being overpowering at any one time?
-Here’s our take on how to select and apply cologne so it emanates a unique scent (yes, that’s right) continuously.
+Here’s our take on, first of all, selecting a scent but also how to put on cologne so it emanates a unique scent (yes, that’s right) continuously.

 Selecting the Right Cologne